shadiamanan/recursive-todo-app/README.md

 GitHub Actions is tightly integrated with GitHub repositories which makes it easy to set up and manage CI/CD pipelines.
 This integration simplifies the workflow and improves collaboration among team members.

 **Pre-built Actions**
-GitHub Actions provides a marketplace of pre-built actions that can be used to extend and customize the pipeline .
+GitHub Actions provides a marketplace of pre-built actions that can be used to extend and customize the pipeline.
+.
 **Pull Request Automation**
 GitHub Actions can be used to automate various tasks related to pull requests, such as running tests, checking code quality, and providing code feedback etc.